Section 301 Tariffs against China imports

 President Trump announced a series of Section 301 tariffs against numerous goods imported into the United States from China.
 These Section 301 “Trump Tariffs” resulted from an investigation started by the United States Trade Representative (USTR) in August of 2017.
 The USTR issued a long report with its findings and recommendations on March 22, 2018.
 The report can be read here.

 The tariffs were imposed in a series of three stages.
 Each stage was designed to add increased pressure against China in order to punish, or at least counter-act, unfair trade practices related to technology transfer, intellectual property, and innovation by China.

 The first stage involved goods with an estimated total annual trade value of $34 billion; the second stage was for goods valued at $16 billion; the third stage is for goods valued at $200 billion.
 On May 17, 2019, the USTR announced a possible additional 25% duty on goods with an annual trade value of $300 billion; comments from interested persons are may be submitted before the public hearing on June 17; after that, post-hearing comments can be submitted for 7 days.
 Therefore, the tariffs could not be imposed until June 24.

-The first and second stage tariffs increased the duties on certain products by 25%.
+The first, second, and third stage tariffs increased the duties on certain products by 25%.
 The products affected depends on their classification in certain “subheadings” of the tariff schedules.

 The USTR maintains a helpful summary of the status of all Section 301 tariffs, their current status, and lists of subheadings affected HERE.